christopherhelf/node-sonos-speaker/README.md

 All that needs to be done is to install the node dependencies via `npm install`, and to make sure the public folder is writable.

+Then start via

+	node index.js

+You can check in the console whether Sonos devices were found.

 Feel free to explore and experiment :)

 ### Licence